 Bay Of Islands

 Known as the “winterless north”, the Bay Of Islands turns things up a notch over summer.
 You’ll want to spent the majority of your time on—or under—the water with 144 islands in The Bay for you to explore.
 Sail alongside dolphins, cruise through the famous Hole In The Rock, kayak around calm bays and explore the incredible diving sites below.
-On land, there’s The Stone Store (aka New Zealand’s oldest stone building), the 27m-high Rainbow Falls and the Waitangi Treaty Grounds.
+On land, there’s The Stone Store (aka New Zealand’s oldest stone building), the 27m-high Rainbow Falls to admire and the Waitangi Treaty Grounds.
 Ferry from Paihia to Russell where you’ll find historic buildings and a seaside setting of cafes, restaurants and galleries.
 Book a room in the newly renovated Duke Of Marlborough historical hotel for the ultimate summer getaway.